How To Go Completely Invisible On Facebook

 Some people don’t like getting random friend requests or awkward messages from long-forgotten friends.
 Some people just want to use Facebook to keep up with others, but don’t want others to be able to keep up with them.

-When you’re finished with this process, no one but you will be able to see your Facebook activity, view your photos, or see where you’ve checked in.
-Your current friends will still be able to view your basic profile — there’s no way around this — but all your activities will be blank.
+When you’re finished, no one but you will be able to see your Facebook activity, view your photos, or see where you’ve checked in.
+Your current friends will still be able to view your basic profile — there’s no way around this — but all your activity will be blank.

 Business Insider Emails & Alerts